craigcitro/site/content/books.md

 ## 2004

+#### *Algebraic Number Theory*, by Lang.
+3/5

+This is where I learned class field theory, and it does a solid job.
+In retrospect, I feel like I learned a lot about the "what" and less about the "why", but that could be my fault.
+I wouldn't start here for the basics on number fields, but the class field theory section was the intro for a whole generation.

+TBH, though, these days I'd say read Neukirch instead: it's clearer, it has better exercises, and it makes a better reference.

+#### *A Classical Introduction to Modern Number Theory*, by K. Ireland and M. Rosen.
+5/5

+This book is fantastic -- as promised in the title, the authors take you from elementary number theory all the way to the Mordell-Weil theorem.
+The exercises are amazing, and worth the time.
+I was the TA for a course where we did a chapter a week, with the homework being "do all the exercises", and I can't describe just how much I learned.

 #### *Introduction to Commutative Algebra*, by Atiyah & MacDonald.
 5/5

+I can't think of a more pleasant way to get comfortable with the basics of commutative algebra one needs for algebraic geometry than reading and doing all the exercises in this book.
+Marvelously well-written.
+Sadly, the current paperback edition is despicably overpriced for the quality of the printing;
+look online for a used hardback, it's worth it.

 #### *An Introduction to the Theory of the Riemann Zeta Function*, by S. J. Patterson.
 4/5